Gold-Nano Blog / Gold Nanoparticle Cancer Research Report #13

 University of Delaware researchers Emily Day and Joel Rosenthal have combined two minimally invasive therapies to become a new powerful weapon against this type of breast cancer.

-The short video below offers you an animated and informative explanation of Dr. Day and Rosenthal's research.
+The short video below offers an animated and informative explanation of Dr. Day and Rosenthal's research.

 Thank You for your Time.